UT-ADL/autoware_mini_practice/practice_7/README.md

 # Practice 7 - Traffic light detection

 The task for this practice is to implement camera-based traffic light detection.
-You will use the rosbag, and your task is to implement parts of the  `camera_traffic_light_detector` node and add traffic light support to the `simple_local_planner` node.
+You will use the rosbag, and your task is to implement parts of the  `camera_traffic_light_detector` node and add traffic light support to the local planner.

 The main functionality of the `camera_traffic_light_detector` node:
 * subscribe to the camera image topic